LTS-VVE/ReliaChat/README.md

-> [!IMPORTANT]
+> [!CAUTION]
+> We detected some issues in our app with the following:<br><br>
+> All builds were not properly tested on android, and when you try to send a message via the front-end, it returns a blank response.
+This is an issue on our fault and we will fix it shortly.
+Also we have added a
+> new backend for mobile devices, android is targeted with Termux to mitigate and fix this issue.
+We previously thought this was just an issue with our backend however it seems larger than we previosly thought.<br><br>
 > The new build for v.1.3.4 has some color issues that are not supported in flet `0.26.0`.
-We will fix this issue in the future release.
+We will fix this issue in the future release, as it is not our current priority.
 # <p align="center">ReliaChat AI Innovations App (Source-Code)</p>
 > [!IMPORTANT]
 > This project is under the GNU AFFERO GENERAL PUBLIC LICENSE v3.<br>